Derek Wolfe: Denver Broncos

-The Denver Broncos selected Wolfe in the second round (36th overall) of the 2012 NFL draft.
+The Denver Broncos selected Wolfe in the second round of the 2012 NFL draft as the 36th overall pick.
 Wolfe was the fourth defensive tackle drafted in 2012.
+Wolfe was the first Beaver Local High School graduate to get drafted in the school's history, and the first Mahoning Valley native selected in the 2012 NFL draft.
 On May 21, 2012, the Denver Broncos signed Wolfe to a four-year, $5.20 million contract that includes $3.09 million guaranteed and a signing bonus of $2.22 million.

 In his first NFL game in the regular season against the Pittsburgh Steelers, Wolfe came out with 3 tackles and a sack for a loss of 9 yards.
 Wolfe finished his rookie season with 40 tackles, six sacks, and two passes defended.
 His six sacks were third most on the team, behind Von Miller and Elvis Dumervil.

 Wolfe had a tough sophomore season.
 In a preseason game against the Seattle Seahawks, Wolfe suffered a spinal cord injury and was carted off the field.
 That, along with two bouts of food poisoning, led to him losing 20 pounds, and he was therefore not as productive on the field.
 On November 29, Wolfe suffered a seizure on the bus ride to Denver International Airport for their Chiefs matchup in Kansas City and after the season, it was reported that the seizure was related to the spinal cord injury.
 Despite hopes that he might return to the field, he was eventually placed on Injured Reserve.
 Without Wolfe, the Broncos reached Super Bowl XLVIII where they lost to the Seattle Seahawks.